JohnDelucia/randomWalk/README.md

 # Random Walk Simulator

-Hello my name is John Delucia, I am a senior at Wake Forest University studying Engineering, Mathematics and Computer Science.
 This program is a random walk generator which includes a variety of simulation types explained below.

 **Single Face:** Simulations are completed on an 8 by 8 grid.